Ligature (writing): History

 The earliest known script Sumerian cuneiform and Egyptian hieratic both include many cases of character combinations that gradually evolve from ligatures into separately recognizable characters.
 Other notable ligatures, such as the Brahmic abugidas and the Germanic bind rune, figure prominently throughout ancient manuscripts.
 These new glyphs emerge alongside the proliferation of writing with a stylus, whether on paper or clay, and often for a practical reason: faster handwriting.
-Merchants especially needed a way to speed up the process of written communication and found that conjoining letters and abbreviating words for lay use was more convenient for record keeping and transaction than the bulky long forms.
+Merchants especially needed a way to speed up the process of written communication and found that conjoining letters and abbreviating words for lay use was more convenient for record keeping and transactions than the bulky long forms.

-Doubles (Geminated consonants) during the Roman Republic era were written as a sicilicus.
+Doubles (geminated consonants) during the Roman Republic era were written as a sicilicus.
 During the medieval era several conventions existed (mostly diacritic marks).
 However, in Nordic texts a particular type of ligature appeared for ll and tt, referred to as "broken l" and "broken t".